Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Group 03Warmth & judgement

 Calm and warmShe'll de-escalate, get the address, page the on-call.
-Tested across 4,200 emergencies.
+Tested across 4,180 emergencies in the past year.

 Reading a weird situationCaller is the neighbor, not the owner.
 House is on fire next door.
 Owner is out of town.